Startr/WEB-Django/README.md

 - **Seamless setup**: One Dockerfile gives you a fully configured Python 3.11 environment with Django and `requests`—all ready to go.
 - **Efficient multi-stage build**: The Dockerfile’s multi-stage build keeps the final image small and production-ready.
 - **Consistent development**: No more mismatched dependencies—`pipenv` ensures a clean, reproducible virtual environment every time.
+- With `bash <(curl -sL startr.sh) run` and Startr/WEB-Django our repository is automaticly mounted into you container for rappid devlopment
+- Simple versioning with our awsome make targets :D

 ## How to Get Started